Szegoo/Grants-Program/applications/dotflow.md

 ### Overview

 #### Problem
 We can most certainly agree that the future is multi-chain.
-As such, it is not uncommon for users to hold multiple accounts across various chains for reasons such as distinct address formats and security.
+As such, it is not uncommon for users to hold multiple accounts across various chains for reasons such as distinct address formats and security benefits.
 However, this practice presents a challenge in managing multiple addresses.
 Adding to the complexity is the need to verify the address of the intended recipient, as it may have changed over time.

 In summary, there are two key challenges to address: the management of multiple addresses and making sure the addresses of the recepients did not change in the meantime.